Monday, January 13, 2025

 a speech or piece of writing expressing a strongly critical attack on or controversial opinion about someone or something. [i]

 Even as the price of groceries is upward bound along with everything else (except wages), it seems that social encounters are still happening, at least for those who are healthy enough mentally or sufficiently extroverted to make the effort.
 High prices notwithstanding, these social occasions continue around food and drink.
 To me this is both a comforting thought and also a bit of concern.
 Comfort comes easily along with the term “comfort food.”
 Familiar food well prepared is reason enough to rejoice to high heaven for the great privilege of having enough tasty morsels to continue our habits – such luxury.
-For us Canadians, the latest Thanksgiving dinner with guests and the turkey probably comes to mind.
+For example, at latest Thanksgiving the mealtime guests and the turkey were almost coterminous.

 Concern is more related to the places of our eating.
 Eating together, still a sentimental idea, may show up kind of noncommittally, like conversations that end with, “You’ll need to come over for dinner one of these days” or “drop by for coffee or a beer” or one of those equivalents.
 I can think of a couple open enders like that which are stretched out way too long.
 “We say it and then we don’t do it,” my wife lamented the other day.
 Exactly.
 Even while “we wish it weren’t so,” neighborhood insulation or isolation continues.
 We don’t come over to each other’s places.

 There are variations on this, of course.
 In our case we are part of the church.
-[Note to my dear trucker friends.
-This is not opening volley for a sermon.
-It is self-critique for all of us apparently on the good path.
-Relax.
-Read on.]
-In our church the wish statement about ‘get-together-sometime’ is almost finding a replacement, a new discovery?
-We have become an after-church lunch crowd in nearby restaurants.
+Here the blanket wish statement about ‘get-together-sometime’ is almost being replaced with a new discovery.
+We have become an after-church lunch crowd in nearby restaurants!
 It is kind of in-groupish and informal, so the usual participants are easily gathered by whispered signals in the foyer (occasionally a guest invited); then we each get into our cars and join a little cavalcade.
 Presto, in 15 or 20 minutes we are assembled (reassembled) at the chosen eating place.
-Now we are in a larger crowd, neighborhood Sunday lunch!
-For our group these lunches have a protocol: Everybody pays their own, usually men and women somewhat separated just to facilitate ease of conversation.
-Topics to avoid: the sermon we just listened to (although "good sermon" acceptable); the ongoing war in Gaza; the election going on in the U.S. (Canadian scene not necessary at the moment because we already know who are the Liberals, the NDP, or Conservatives in our circle).
-Topics okay: the ongoing war in Ukraine, dental or medical appointment issues of the past week, sunshine holiday trips reviewed or being planned, and what the kids are up to, plus some CFL or NHL or World Series reports, final word usually provided by person with the loudest voice! 😐 That’s about $25 per person, tip included.
+Now we are in the larger crowd, neighborhood Sunday lunch!
+These after-church lunches follow a protocol: Everybody pays their own, usually men and women somewhat separated just to facilitate ease of conversation.
+Topics to avoid: the sermon we just listened to; the ongoing war in Gaza; the election going on in the U.S. (Canadian scene not necessary at the moment because we already know who are the Liberals, the NDP, or Conservatives in our circle).
+Topics okay: dental or medical appointment issues of the past week, sunshine holiday trips reviewed or being planned, and what the kids are up to, plus some CFL or NHL reports or World Series right now, final word usually provided by person with the loudest voice! πŸ˜ That’s about $25 per person, tip included.
 We do like to keep up with one another and we also like to support our local economy!
 We do this because we can!
-We are part and parcel of a societal trend, still not coming to each other’s places, but at least getting together.
+Part and parcel of a societal trend, still not coming to each other’s places, but at least getting together.

 Just yesterday I picked up a small freebie pamphlet entitled The Bible and the Protestant Reformation [ii] giving a brief and concise description of how Martin Luther, chosen by God, had been instrumental in availing the Bible for all to read, and thus to find the way to salvation through Jesus Christ, not the Roman Catholic Church.
 It is a Protestant statement about the Reformation.
-Within my personal faith commitment there are elements of precise agreement with this Trinitarian apologetic, and also something in this document that I must label as mere polemics.
-Things have changed in the 500 or so years after the16th century.
-A news article in Christian Century, August 12, 2008 is entitled “Lutherans to apologize for Anabaptist Persecution: Decision of Lutheran World Federation Council.”
-Yes the initiators of Protestantism have extended an official apology to the Anabaptists for their participation in the killing of those also followers of Martin Luther who took his teachings seriously enough to celebrate the rite of adult Believers baptism, thereby abdicating membership and responsibilities in either Catholic or Protestant Church.
-This apology is example of honorable review; ongoing relationship with fellow pilgrims in the Christian faith and also people of other traditions.
-One of my good friends in this corner of Calgary, pastor of the local Lutheran church, is in full agreement with that new view of their Reformation history.
-Relating in the neighborhood in this way is indeed a great satisfaction in my continuing faith journey.
+Within my faith commitment there are elements of precise agreement with this Trinitarian apologetic, but also something in this document that I must label as polemics.
+Things have changed in the 500 or so years after the16th century. [iii] A news article in Christian Century, August 12, 2008 is entitled “Lutherans to apologize for Anabaptist Persecution: Decision of Lutheran World Federation Council.”
+Yes, the initiators of Protestantism have extended an official apology to the Anabaptists for their participation in the killing of those who took Luther’s teachings seriously enough to celebrate the rite of adult Believers baptism, thereby removing themselves from membership in either Catholic or Protestant Church.
+This heartfelt apology is an example of honorable review; ongoing relationship with fellow pilgrims in the Christian faith and also people of other traditions.
+The Lutheran pastor, one of my friends in this corner of Calgary, is in full agreement with that new view of their Reformation history.
+Reading and relating to my neighborhood in this way is indeed a great satisfaction in my continuing faith journey.

-Some time ago I read a book by an author named after my two sons (not at all true, but this author’s name is David Bentley Hart). [iii] πŸ˜… Even if I was a little over-enthused by the author's name, I found his book fascinating, an overview of Christianity including the Early Church, the Gnostics, the Crusades’ encounter with Islam, Oriental and Western Church, Middle Ages, Reformation, to name but a few headings. [iv] The Edicts, the reassigning of allegiances, persecutions and shameful warfare (mostly christians killing each other) is a testimony of endless polemic.
+Some time ago I read a book by an author named after my two sons (not at all true, but the author’s name is David Bentley Hart). [iv] πŸ˜… Even if I was a little over-enthused by his name, I found this book quite informative, an overview of Christianity including the Early Church, the Gnostics, the Crusades’ encounter with Islam, Oriental and Western Church, Middle Ages, Reformation, to name but a few headings. [v] The Edicts, the reassigning of allegiances, persecution and warfare is a testimony of endless polemic.
 That historical rhetoric is ongoing and gravely illustrated especially now as I type these words just a few days before the U.S. Presidential election.
-Discussion topics aside in all our restaurant circles; at this time it behooves us to pray fervently for our American brothers and sisters.
-They have the challenge of the century before them!
+Discussion topics in our fellowship circles aside; we must pray fervently for our American brothers and sisters.
 "Thy will be done on earth as it is in heaven" (Matthew 6:10).

 It is because of these observations and learnings that I find myself occasionally weary of routine habits like coffee klatches and rhetorical polemics, whether political, religio-political, or within our various and sometimes competing denominations of Christianity.
 There is much to learn, and much to repent of.
 This must therefore end with the same vision as my last blog.